 Welcome to Patricia Roles' Virtual E-Counseling Room ...

-Face-to-face Individual & Family Counseling
+Face-to-face Individual, Couple & Family Therapy

-Office in Vancouver, BC, Canada
+... in private office in Vancouver, BC, Canada

-eating disorders and eating disturbances
+eating disorders. eating disturbances and weight challenges

-- relationship and couple communication
+- couples communication

-- family relationships - adolescent conflict
+- family relationships and adolescent challenges

 - adoptive families